 I get asked a lot about prints and where you can buy them.
 You can buy signed – limited edition prints from etsy and other kinds of merchandise from society6.
 I also get asked whether I plan to publish a book featuring my work but as yet I’ve not been approached by any publishers.
 It would be good to have a book published one day!

-I own the copyright all all my work and if you need a licence to use any of my existing images please contact me to buy the appropriate licence, unless you are working for a charity or good cause.
+I own the copyright all all my work and if you need a licence to use any of my existing images please contact me to buy the appropriate licence.

-Please do not use my work without my prior knowledge.
+Please do not use my work without the correct licence.